> User Manual

 $ bernard providers

-Keys are stored in ~/.bernard/keys.json with file permissions set to
+Keys are stored in $XDG_CONFIG_HOME/bernard/keys.json (defaults to

-0600 (owner read/write only).
+(owner read/write only).

 Options Management